eric-moreno/boostedhiggs/README.md

   /bin/bash --rcfile /srv/.bashrc
 ```

+In order to use the ONNX inference you must run `pip install onnxruntime` in the singularity shell (only needed one time).

 ### With python environments
 This option is not recommended as we have found	some problems with uproot.
 ```